stephen-rowan/Cardano-ADA-Reference/Metadata/Meetings/2021-03-09-Metadata-github.md

 ## General Discussions - 9th March, 2021
 * Michael Yagi, Stephen Whitenstall (shared on Discord/Zoom/github)

 > This is an example of meeting miniutes.
+Seperate Markdwon files for each meeting with naming convention YEAR-MONTH-DAY-SUBJECT (e.g. 2021-03-09-Metadata-github.md).
-A less formal bulleted list could be used instead.
+> A less formal bulleted list could be used instead.
 Also links to videos, documents.

 Type | Description | Owner | Deadline
 ---- | ---- | ---- | ----